MA Games Enterprise

 The MA Games Enterprise is an innovative course that will give you the opportunity to develop design, production and enterprise skills.
 It builds upon the existing successful teaching at undergraduate degree level within this subject area that has produced award-winning game developers, SMEs, artists and designers.

 The Games Enterprise masters is aimed at those who wish to expand their existing skills and develop their practice within an environment that functions as a small development company, but who also wishes to tailor their learning to their own specialism.
 Using proven industry simulation techniques and collaborative practices, this course emulates team-based activity as used within the industry.

-As part of the gaming course you will develop a game project that has robust documentation, detailed business strategy and, of course, a game to be proud of.
+As part of the gaming master you will develop a game project that has robust documentation, detailed business strategy and, of course, a game to be proud of.
 See student and graduate work at our USW Games blog and follow us @USWgames

 The MA Games Enterprise course will push students to develop their practice as games developers - analytical, artistic, conceptual, design, entrepreneurial, reflective, and technical areas are explored.
 The use of a wide range of software tools for development and project management is encouraged, which will also facilitate the capturing of developmental evidence for research and development journals and reflection.